Glenn Guy's Always Evolving Camera Kit

 The Pain Associated With Changing Camera Brands

-The image at the top of this post featuring two fisherman heading out, under the midnight sun, into the spectacular Ilulissat Icefjord in Greenland was made with my Canon 5D Mark II camera and a Canon 24-105mm f/4 IS L series lens at 105mm.
+The image at the top of this post features two fisherman heading out, under the midnight sun, into the spectacular Ilulissat Icefjord in Greenland.
+The photos was made with my Canon 5D Mark II camera and a Canon 24-105mm f/4 IS L series lens at 105mm.

-While I had a variety of lenses, including prime lenses, for this camera the 24-105mm f/4 was a great travel lens which I used extensively for portrait, architectural and landscape photography.
+While I had a variety of lenses, including zoom and prime lenses, for this camera the 24-105mm f/4 was a great travel lens which I used extensively for portrait, architectural and landscape photography.

 By the time I moved to a Sony a7Rii camera I was determined to reduce the amount of lenses I purchased, at least for the first few years, in case another brand change followed soon after.